vectorpilot87/elastic-agent-builder-openclaw-skill/README.md

 # Example: Property Management Agent

 Below is an example interaction with a property management agent powered by Elastic Agent Builder.

-The agent answers real operational questions such as:
+The underlying property and financial data is stored in Elasticsearch.
+The agent queries that indexed data to compute answers.

+Example questions:

 - “What is the average rent payment?”
 - “What are the average utility costs?”

 ![Example Conversation](images/example.png)